stonstad/Stellar.Benchmarks/README.md

 # Additional FastDB Benchmarks

 The benchmarks presented here focus on FastDB's unique capabilities.
-FastDB effortlessly accomodates up to 1 million records through a combination of a fast insertion and a compact storage footprint.
+FastDB effortlessly accomodates up to 1 million records through a combination of fast insertions and a compact storage footprint.

 ## FastDB Insert Performance